bees-hive/elegant-git/docs/commands.md

 usage: git elegant deliver-work [branch-name]
 ```

+Rebases the head of the remote default development branch into the current one
-Updates the current branch by rebasing the default upstream branch.
-If there is
+and pushes the branch to the remote default upstream repository.

-a rebase in progress, the command will continue it instead of initiation a new
-one.
-Then, it pushes HEAD to the appropriate upstream branch.
+A `[branch-name]` name is a name of a remote-tracking branch in the remote

-By default, the name of remote branch is equal to the local one.
-If a local
+default upstream repository.
+By default, it is equal to the name of the current
+local branch.
+However, if HEAD has a configured remote-tracking branch, it will
-branch has an upstream branch configured, it will be used as a remote branch.
+be used.
+But if the `[branch-name]` argument is provided, it will be used as
+the name of the remote-tracking branch.

-If you provide a custom name of the remote branch, it will be used as a remote
+If there is a rebase in progress, the command will pick it up as a part of the
-branch.
+execution flow.

+If the push output contains an URL (like a link to create a pull request), it
+will be open (in case if `open` command is available) in a default browser.

 The command uses stash pipe to preserve the current Git state prior to execution
 and restore after.

-If the push output contains an URL (like a link to create a pull request), it
-will be open (in case if `open` command is available) in a default browser.

 Approximate commands flow is
 ```bash